Shrimp paste: Balchao

 Galmbo are dried baby shrimps which are ground with dried red chillies, spices and palm vinegar to make a spice paste used in the sour, sweet and spicy sauce known as balchao in Goa, India.
-It was brought to Goa by the Portuguese and originated in Macao.
+It was brought to Goa by the Portuguese and originated in Macau.
 It is more like a pickle and is used as a side condiment in small quantities.

 Haam ha

-Haam ha (鹹蝦; xiánxiā) alternatively spelled "hom ha", also known as har cheong (蝦醬; xiājiàng).
-It is a finely ground shrimp paste popular in southeastern Chinese cooking, and a staple seasoning in many places Cantonese people settled.
+Haam ha (鹹蝦; xiánxiā), alternatively spelled "hom ha", also known as har cheong (蝦醬; xiājiàng), is a finely ground shrimp paste popular in southeastern Chinese cooking and a staple seasoning in many places Cantonese people settled.
 It is lighter in colour compared to shrimp pastes made farther south.
 It is considered indispensable in many pork, seafood, and vegetable stir fry dishes.
 The smell and flavor are very strong.
 A pearl-sized ball of haam ha is enough to season a stir fry for two people.
-The shrimp paste industry has historically been important in the Hong Kong region, and Hong Kong factories continue to ship haam ha to communities around the world.
+The shrimp paste industry has historically been important in the Hong Kong and Macau region, and Hong Kong factories continue to ship haam ha to communities around the world.